Plastic Food Packaging: State of the Science on Chemical Constituents and Health Hazards

 In 2015, around 150 million metric tons of plastics were used for packaging applications, with 60% being food packaging.
 Plastics pose serious pollution problems due not only to physical accumulation in the environment, but also due to chemical constituents that can be released during manufacturing, use, and end-of-life.
 Apart from multiple polymers and numerous additives, plastic packaging items often incorporate other components such as adhesives or printing inks.
 Furthermore, the so-called non-intentionally added substances (NIAS) can be present but often remain uncharacterized.

-Dr. Ksenia Groh, Scientific Communication Officer at the Food Packaging Forum, will introduce the Database of Chemicals associated with Plastic Packaging (CPPdb), compiled as part of a bigger research project.
+Dr. Ksenia Groh, Scientific Communication Officer at the Food Packaging Forum, introduced the Database of Chemicals associated with Plastic Packaging (CPPdb), compiled as part of a bigger research project.
 More than a hundred chemicals known to be hazardous to human health or the environment are likely associated with plastic packaging, and a subsequent case study has prioritized several phthalates for a more detailed assessment.
-Ksenia will also touch upon the chemical safety aspects of using recycled plastics for food packaging, giving an overview of typical contaminants and approaches to reduce chemical contamination.
+Ksenia also touched upon the chemical safety aspects of using recycled plastics for food packaging, giving an overview of typical contaminants and approaches to reduce chemical contamination.
 Increased recycling is seen as an important measure to manage packaging waste.
 However, it needs to be ensured that the efforts aimed at improving resource sustainability do not jeopardize human health.

 In July 2018, the American Academy of Pediatrics (AAP) released a technical report and policy statement on “Food Additives and Child Health.”
-Co-authors Rachel M. Shaffer and Dr. Leonardo Trasande, Associate Professor in the Departments of Pediatrics, Environmental Medicine, and Population Health and Chief of the Division of Environmental Pediatrics at the NYU School of Medicine, will discuss both the technical report, which reviews child health concerns related to direct and indirect food additives, including plastic packaging, and the policy statement, which highlights key policy and regulatory changes needed to protect children’s health.
+Co-authors Rachel M. Shaffer and Dr. Leonardo Trasande, Associate Professor in the Departments of Pediatrics, Environmental Medicine, and Population Health and Chief of the Division of Environmental Pediatrics at the NYU School of Medicine, discussed both the technical report, which reviews child health concerns related to direct and indirect food additives, including plastic packaging, and the policy statement, which highlights key policy and regulatory changes needed to protect children’s health.

 Ksenia Groh, PhD, serves as Scientific Communication Officer at the Food Packaging Forum Foundation (FPF) based in Zurich, Switzerland.
 FPF is a charitable organization funded by unconditional donations, focused on compiling, analyzing, and communicating scientific findings in the area of food contact chemicals and their effects on human health and the environment.
 Prior to joining the FPF in 2016, Ksenia worked as a research scientist at the Swiss Federal Institute of Aquatic Science and Technology (Eawag), covering molecular biology, mass spectrometry-based analytics, traditional and alternative methods in risk assessment, and adverse outcome pathway framework.
 She holds a PhD in molecular ecotoxicology from the University of Bern, Switzerland.